What this is, in plain language

 Medical necessity — what insurers usually look at

-Office joint injections are typically covered without prior authorization, though some plans limit how often they may be done.
+Office joint injections are typically covered without prior authorization, though some plans limit how often they may be repeated (commonly every 3 months).

 Documentation to ask about